spring-ai-playground

 Selecting a preset shows its full system prompt in the right pane, editable in place.
 From there:

-A preset selected - the editable system prompt on the right with Apply to chat and Save as preset buttons{ width=”1500” }
+The Workspace organizer preset selected - eleven ready tool chips, the filesystem scope note, and the editable system prompt with Apply to chat and Save as preset buttons{ width=”1500” }

 Editing before applying is encouraged - a built-in preset is a strong starting point, not a fixed contract.